 Claire has developed a keen interest in Arctic research, Indigenous Peoples rights, innovation and international relations in the domain of public affairs.
 She believes that it is her role as a recent alumni to spread the bilingualism’s power to build bridges and to integrate what she learned into her everyday life.
 Watch Claire’s testimonial!

-I am currently working as an immigration and settlement consultant in the Peel-Halton region and I am grateful to the MPIA program and the Centre for Forced Migration Studies at York University as they helped me to be well equipped in the area of national and international regimes related to immigration and refugee problems in Canada and elsewhere in the world.
-The advanced seminar of the MPIA programme has been a highlight for me as I was able to successfully present an alternative public policy in relation to immigration and post-migration mental health problems of refugees in Ontario.
-The public problem analyst function that I developed during my three years in the MPIA program will be useful to me throughout my career in immigration and refugee policy.
-As a result, I am thankful for having had the opportunity to be part of this program that I am proud to represent as a Goodwill Ambassador.
+Desiré is currently working as an immigration and settlement consultant in the Peel-Halton region and is grateful to the MPIA program and the Centre for Forced Migration Studies at York University as they helped him to be well equipped in the area of national and international regimes related to immigration and refugee problems in Canada and elsewhere in the world.
+The advanced seminar of the MPIA programme has been a highlight for him as he was able to successfully present an alternative public policy in relation to immigration and post-migration mental health problems of refugees in Ontario.
+The public problem analyst function that he developed during his three years in the MPIA program will be useful throughout his career in immigration and refugee policy.
+As a result, he is thankful to have the opportunity to be part of this program and is proud to represent as a Goodwill Ambassador.